joshraphael/vscode-rascript/README.md

 - VSCode
 - NPM
 - Make
+- dotnet (Optional -- used for language server)

 ## Quickstart
 to start install all dependencies using `npm install`.
 Once installed the extension should be available to run in VSCode by pressing F5 to launch a new window running the code.